alexjames/alexsmemorypalace/lifeskills/driving.md

 If you are at an intersection, look for stop lines in all directions.

 If it's a four-way stop sign, you leave the junction in the order in which cars arrived.
 If you and another car arrived at the same time, the car to the right goes first.
-There are rare cases when it's not clear who should go first, in which case you can use your hands to let the other car go first.
+There are rare cases when it's not clear who should go first, in which case you can use your hands to signal the other car go first.

 **Yield Sign** -
 (1) Slow down